numerica-ideas/community/terraform/aws-scale-wordpress/README.md

 }
 ```

-In this step, I define an IAM policy document that allows CloudFront service principal (`cloudfront.amazonaws.com`) to access the S3 bucket's objects.
+In this step, we define an IAM policy document that allows CloudFront service principal (`cloudfront.amazonaws.com`) to access the S3 bucket's objects.
 The policy uses the `aws_s3_bucket.wordpress_files_bucket.arn` and the `aws_cloudfront_distribution.s3_distribution.arn` as resources to specify the S3 bucket and CloudFront distribution as the allowed sources.

 Finally, we apply the defined S3 bucket policy using the `aws_s3_bucket_policy` resource.